Admitted students experienced Birmingham-Southern at the Select 'Southern event held on March 1-2, 2015.

-The Arlington-West End EcoScape is located on the corner of Cotton Avenue and 9th Street SW and modeled after the Woodlawn EcoScape.
-The EcoScape has been designed for use as a passive recreational facility.
-The objective has been to create a botanical setting complete with flowerbeds, seating areas, and panoramic vistas.
+The Arlington-West End EcoScape is located on the corner of Cotton Avenue and 9th Street SW and is modeled after the Woodlawn EcoScape.
+The EcoScape is designed for use as a passive recreational facility.
+The objective is to create a botanical setting complete with flowerbeds, seating areas, and panoramic vistas.
 Mosaic stepping stones and park benches were designed by students from local schools.
-Chris Fennell's massive flower sculpture, made from recycled roofing material, draws the attention of traffic along Cotton Avenue to this wonderful neighborhood green.
+Chris Fennell's massive flower sculpture, made from recycled roofing material, draws the attention of traffic along Cotton Avenue to this wonderful neighborhood green space.
 The Arlington-West End EcoScape makes extensive use of recycled pavers, woodchips, and soil amendments, adding to its value as an outdoor classroom.

 Present at the dedication were City of Birmingham's Lake Charles, Princeton BMC's President Charlie Faulkner, Arlington-West End Neighborhood Association's Keith Aaron, Birmingham's Mayor Bernard Kincaid, SEC's Director Roald Hazelhoff, and Birmingham City Councilor Carole Smitherman.